In-Depth Understanding of Cloud Function

 };

-But if this cloud function is called consecutively, its return value might increment from 2 or might become 1.
+However, if this cloud function is invoked consecutively, the return value may increment from 2 or revert to 1.
 This is the result of instance reuse:

-• During a Warm Start, the Node.js process executing the function is reused, and the process context is preserved, so the variable i increments.
+- During a Hot start, the Node.js process executing the function is reused, and the process context is preserved, so the variable

-• During a Cold Start, the Node.js process is brand new, and the code is executed in full from the beginning, returning 1 at this point.
+iis incremented. - During a Cold start, the Node.js process is brand new, and the code executes completely from the beginning, returning 1 at this point.

-Therefore, developers should ensure that cloud functions are stateless and idempotent when writing them, meaning the execution of a cloud function does not depend on residual information left in the runtime environment from previous executions.
+Therefore, developers should ensure that cloud functions are stateless and idempotent when writing them, meaning that the execution of a cloud function does not rely on residual information from previous executions in the runtime environment.

 Time Zone

-The default time zone in cloud functions is UTC+0.
-Retrieving the local time in a function will result in an 8-hour difference from Beijing time.
+The default time zone in cloud functions is UTC+0, so obtaining local time within the function will result in an 8-hour difference from Beijing Time.

-Defining the environment variable TZ can change the time zone of the function runtime.
+Define the environment variable TZ to change the time zone of the function runtime.
 For example, setting TZ to Asia/Shanghai specifies the function's time zone as Beijing Time.

 For more information on time zones, refer to: Time Zone Database.

-When processing time on the server side (including cloud databases and cloud functions), you should avoid using local time that is affected by time zones and instead use absolute values such as Unix timestamps.
-This can prevent numerous issues caused by time zone differences between the server and client.
+When processing time on the server side (including databases and cloud functions), the use of time-zone-dependent local time should be avoided, and absolute values like Unix timestamps should be used instead.
+This approach prevents numerous issues arising from time zone differences between the server and client sides.

 Consider the following code: